morinlab/ProDuSe/docs/source/Quick Start.rst

  3. `ProDuse configuration file`_

  .. _ProDuse configuration file: https://github.com/morinlab/ProDuSe/blob/master/etc/produse_config.ini

+If you are unsure of the barcode sequence, it can be estimated using `adapter_predict`_

+.. _adapter_predict: Adapter Predict.rst

 To start, modify the ProDuSe configuration file with your sample's information::